millerj870/millerj870.github.io/_posts/2021-07-07-jack-update.md

 ### 5:30am

 Arrived.
-Jack gets checked in, changes, gets and update from some staff, and is ready to go by 7:48am.
+Jack gets checked in, changes, gets an update from some staff, and is ready to go by 7:48am.

 ### 9:02am